Otzi's Odyssey - The Troubled Soul of a Neolithic Iceman

 Otzi’s Odyssey is the journey of a troubled soul seeking redemption for an ancient bargain that doomed him to an eternity among the demonic realms of Gehenna.

-PARK RIDGE , NEW JERSEY, USA, October 25, 2021 /EINPresswire.com/ -- Ötzi’s Odyssey – The Troubled Soul of a Neolithic Iceman opens in the year 1991 with the remarkable sighting of a mummified man, half frozen in glacial ice, whom two hikers stumble upon.
+PARK RIDGE, NEW JERSEY, USA, October 31, 2021 /EINPresswire.com/ -- Ötzi’s Odyssey – The Troubled Soul of a Neolithic Iceman opens in the year 1991 with the remarkable sighting of a mummified man, half frozen in glacial ice, whom two hikers stumble upon.
 Along with this profound archeological discovery, the soul of this five-thousand-year-old iceman is awakened…welcome to the Neil Perry Gordon’s new metaphysical fiction release, Otzi’s Odyssey [December, 2021].

 Ötzi the iceman’s adventure takes him to the modern era, where his observant soul tries to comprehend why it remains tethered to the frozen mummy, as well as to make sense of a technologically advanced world.
 The story then returns to 3300 BCE, to the life and times of clan chief Bhark as he lives with his family in a peaceful village upon stilt homes clinging to the shore of the great Lake Neith, located in the shadows of ominous Similaun Mountain.